OUR POLICY STATEMENT

 READER'S THEATRE SERIES...

 Nightly parties and kickbacks offer unique networking opportunities for one of the largest gathering of game-changers in the performing arts arena.
+All of this culminates into a closing celebrity gala where we pay homage to the legends whose body of work has shaped the artistic landscape.

 Yes!
 There's a HUGE celebration of the arts in Atlanta!
 Join us every year on Indigenous Peoples' (Columbus) Day weekend at the festival of 40 plays in 4 days.
 It's a performing arts marathon consisting of over 200 artists representing 18 states and 3 countries.
 We promise--this is like no other cultural experience!